• Getting Started With Telehealth

 3. Prepare your office

-When designing your telehealth room, pay special attention to furniture placement, lighting, acoustics, and wall color.
+When selecting your telehealth area, pay special attention to furniture placement, lighting, acoustics, and wall color.

-• Identify a suitable room that is quiet, private, and free of distractions.
+• Identify a suitable room or area that is quiet, private, and free of distractions.

 • To keep background noise to a minimum, close any doors and shut any windows.
 Consider hanging a “do not disturb” sign on the door to avoid interruptions.